Wulfy-JS/Wulfy-HTTP-Core/README.md

 ## If the specified file is not found, the server will not be created.
 SEC_CERT="path/to/public.cert"

 # Port for HTTPS server.
 Default = 443
 SEC_PORT=443

+# Set true, if you want redirect to HTTPS
+SEC_REDIERCT=true
 # Set domain for redirect, if user not send host in headers
 HOST="localhost"
 ```